geoffreylitt/astroboy-md/README.md

     $ cf restage <application-name>
     ```

-For more information, including code snippets and references, see the full [Getting Started][getting_started] documentation.

 ## Running the application locally
   The application uses [Node.js](http://nodejs.org/) and [npm](https://www.npmjs.com/), so you must download and install them as part of the following steps.